slackapi/build-this-bot-workshop/README.md

 At each step, feel free to ask questions in the _#help_ channel, or ask your neighbor if they can help! :raised_hands:

-To get started, checkout the first branch
+To get started, check out the first branch

 ```bash
 git checkout chapter-1